Open to veterinarians, farriers, horse care providers and interested horse owners.

 way to advance the totality of Equine Sports Medicine.

-CESMET has organized four meetings with the goal of using cutting edge professionals presenting unique, thought provoking lectures and demonstrations of equine sports medicine.
-They have hosted featured speakers such as Drs.
-Gerd Heuschmann, Melissa King, Tracy Turner, Andrew van Eps and Antonio Luciani along with farriers and other comparative medical individuals.
+CESMEF has organized four meetings with the goal of using cutting edge professionals presenting unique, thought provoking lectures and demonstrations of equine sports medicine.
 Profits from our meetings go to equine oriented CVM student scholarship & equine sports medicine and podiatry research.

 None of our efforts could be accomplished without the continued support of our meeting sponsors!